 Our Manager has a team of experienced commercial real estate and lending investment professionals who have wellestablished relationships with over 90 third parties (including companies operating in the cannabis industry, mortgage brokers, investment banks, third-party providers and investors) that enable us to generate attractive loan opportunities in our target asset class.
-Our Manager's outbound sourcing efforts and inbound screening of opportunities has enabled them to evaluate approximately \$5.5 billion of opportunities in 19 months.
+Our Manager's outbound sourcing efforts and inbound screening of opportunities has enabled them to evaluate approximately \$5.6 billion of opportunities from January 1, 2020 to June 1, 2021.